-Last Sunday I was at big retail store in Harare and it was a very busy day because it was month end and people got paid.
+Abstract – Last Sunday I was at big retail store in Harare and it was a very busy day due to the fact it was month end and people got paid.
 Grocery shopping was in full swing, I also bought some groceries for my self.
 When I was in the queue for payment and collection, I saw almost every one making payment either by swiping the magic plastic card or struggling on their mobile handset by punching few numbers etc. The electronic payment queue was moving fast compared to the cash payment queue where I saw only a handful of people with just one/two small item/items.
 The thought came to my mind out of this whole picture was “Whats happening here besides the payments through mobile and plastic”?
 Data, More Data, Lots of Data so called BIG DATA was getting generated.

 Main Story – Big data presents a tremendous opportunity for enterprises across multiple industries especially in the tsunami like data flow industry of “Payments”.
 FinTech, InsureTech, MedTech are major data generating industries i.e massive group of factories.
 According to some data from Google it shows technology based innovative insurance companies pays $0.60-$0.65 of each dollar in claims, with the rest covering costs of admin, marketing and reinsurance.